graphdeco-inria/gaussian-splatting/README.md

 #### Known Issues

-Some users experience problems building the submodules on windows (```cl.exe: File not found``` or similar).
+Some users experience problems building the submodules on Windows (```cl.exe: File not found``` or similar).
 Please consider the workaround for this problem from the FAQ.

 ### Running